hapax/hapax.github.io/assets/visual-qft.md

 In fact, you can enter *arbitrary* $s$ to see a "continuous" hinged motion, though the QFT only involves integer $s$.
-We will use $x$ for this arbitrary argument, which may include integers.
+We will use $x$ to denote the arbitrary argument, and let $s$ always stand for integers.
 The Fourier coefficient $A_{-s}$ is divided by a factor of $\sqrt{d}$, but we have omitted this for visual clarity.